EvansWinner/awesome-line-editors/README.md

 Well, mainly, there is the page on the Text Editor Wiki: [lineEditorsFamily](https://www.texteditors.org/cgi-bin/wiki.pl?LineEditorFamily)

-Unfortunately much is out of date, and also most of the editors don't seem to have a realistic way to usefully be run on modern systems (which I consder: Microsoft Windows, \*nix, MacOS, Android, IOS, and \*BSD).
+Unfortunately much is out of date, and also most of the editors don't seem to have a realistic way to usefully be run on modern systems (which I consider: Microsoft Windows, \*nix, MacOS, Android, IOS, and \*BSD).
 But it's still a good place to start looking at things.
-Many could be run in a VM, but I don't conder that "usefully" unless the VM is integrated into the host OS so tightly that it's a matter of just clicking on an icon or running a single thing from the command line to get the editor (not the VM) to run.
+Many could be run in a VM, but I don't consider that "usefully" unless the VM is integrated into the host OS so tightly that it's a matter of just clicking on an icon or running a single thing from the command line to get the editor (not the VM) to run.
 Termux counts as realistic, as does maybe WSL or the equivalent you can run on a Chromebook.
 But the Hercules mainframe emulator would be a case of not a "realistic way to usefully" run it.